JasonSWFu/VQscore/README.md

 ## Self-Supervised Speech Quality Estimation and Enhancement Using Only Clean Speech (ICLR 2024)
 #### Szu-Wei Fu, Kuo-Hsuan Hung, Yu Tsao, Yu-Chiang Frank Wang

+### Update 2024/12/2
+Provide the "inference_folder" code to evaluate the utterances in a folder.
+We found that the inference speed of VQScore is quite fast (15.5 hours of speech takes less than 2 minutes on a single A100 GPU), making it suitable for filtering out noisy training data when training speech enhancement or TTS models.

 ### Introduction
 This work is about training a speech quality estimator and enhancement model WITHOUT any labeled (paired) data.
 Specifically, during training, we only need CLEAN speech for model training.